ValentynaVel/robot_dreams/README.md

 # robot_dreams
-Python course homework.
+This is Python course homework.
 Ukrainian IT generation programme.